wm-eng/Paul-s-TPMS-HX/docs/RVE_PROPERTY_FIXES.md

 3. Recalibrate RVE properties for actual test geometry/flow conditions
 4. Use properties from Cheung et al. (2025) if available

+**Implementation**: See `scripts/apply_rve_fixes.py` for a script that applies all these recommendations.

+**Code Changes**:
+- Default mass flow rates reduced in test scripts where appropriate
+- GUI allows easy adjustment of mass flow rates and geometry
+- RVE property fallback mechanism ensures GUI continues working even if TPMS-specific tables are missing

 ## Verification Results

 ### RVE Property Verification (`scripts/verify_rve_properties.py`)